Termbank

 There are plenty of examples online for playing songs with an embedded systems "ghettoblaster".

-Q: How can I draw images on the screen using GrImageDraw?
+Q: How can I draw images on the screen using the LCD Screens?

-You can draw images manually, pixel by pixel, using something like Paint, and then convert the image to hexadecimal by calculating it roughly yourself, or you could create your own image editor that converts the final image to hexadecimal.
-Ok, there are also bitmap image editors available online...
+You can draw images manually, pixel by pixel, using something like Paint, and then convert the image to hexadecimal by calculating it roughly yourself, or using some of the existing tools.
+There are also bitmap image editors available online...

 State Machine